unode/firefox_decrypt/README.md

 `cmd.exe` is not supported due to it's poor UTF-8 support.
 Use [Microsoft Terminal](https://github.com/microsoft/terminal) and install [UTF-8 compatible fonts](https://www.google.com/get/noto/).
+Depending on the Terminal settings, the Windows version and the language of your system, you may also need to force Python to run in `UTF-8` mode with `PYTHONUTF8=1 python firefox_decrypt.py`.

 ##### MacOS/Darwin

 If you get the error described in [#14](https://github.com/unode/firefox_decrypt/issues/14) when loading `libnss3`, consider installing `nss` using `brew` or an alternative package manager.

 While not supported, you may find that `DYLD_LIBRARY_PATH=. python3 firefox_decrypt.py` will work in some configurations.

 #### Testing